ohadbre/RepData_PeerAssessment1/PA1_template.md

 ### Devise a strategy for filling in all of the missing values in the dataset.

-The strategy I chose was to use the mean for that that 5-minute interval.
+The strategy I chose was to use the mean for the 5-minute interval which the missing value belonged to.

 ### Create a new dataset that is equal to the original dataset but with the missing data filled in.